dataesr/scanr-end2end/README.md

 ## List of Tests

-By default url points to production is defined in `cypress.json` as `baseUrl`
+By default url points to production.
+This is defined in `cypress.json` as `baseUrl`

 ### Homepage load